realrate/Causing/README.md

 Further, the method enables model validation.
 The effects are estimated using a structural neural network.
 You can check wether your assumed model fits the data.
 Testing for significance of each individual effect guides you in how to modify and further develop the model.
-The method can be applied to highly latent models with many of your modeled endogenous variables being unboserved.
+The method can be applied to highly latent models with many of the modeled endogenous variables being unboserved.

 Here is a table relating Causing to to other approaches: